Bagerhat District: History

 Bagerhat city is famous for its mosques.
-Muslim Saint Khan Jahan Ali founded this town.
+Muslim saint Khan Jahan Ali founded this town.
 He was a saint of the 15th century, possibly of Turkic origin.
 At the time of his reign, Bagerhat was a part of the Sundarbans.
 He cleared the forest and made it habitable.
-He named it "Khalifabad".
+He named it "Khalifatabad".
 He erected many official buildings to run his administration.
 He also built many mosques and dug tanks.
 The buildings erected by him are now all in ruins.
-The city of Bagerhat has been given the status of a World Heritage Site.
-This honor was conferred by UNESCO in 1973.
+The city of Bagerhat has been given the status of a World Heritage Site by UNESCO in 1973.

 Khan was a military general that was appointed to be the leader of the city and was greatly respected.
 Some people even viewed him as a god-like being.
 He had a deep connection to this land because of his journey from Barobazar to the Bagerhat District where along the way he created roads and river networks later developing an entire community and being a leader.
 In his practice of Sufism, he was recognized for his ability to convert locals to his personal beliefs.
 It is still questioned what his true intentions were in establishing the mosque city.
 But most people believe that he wanted to bring people to this place away from all that is negative and find true peace.
 Khan is looked up to even today in Bangladesh and archaeologists have developed monuments for him.

 His first settlement in Barobazar was a Hindu-Buddhist town named Champanagar, which was named after the saints that came before him.
 This speaks of the relationship Khan had with the religious figures that came before and after his time and the respect they all shared for each other.
 The tomb of General Khan lies in the only building today that has the original dome architecture of the mosque city.
 The tomb is surrounded by circular towers and stone casting that prevent moisture from the ground.
 The floor is decorated in colorful and geometric tiles with quotes from the Quran.
 An annual fair is also held around the area of the tomb for Muslims and Hindus on the anniversary of death and the full moon.

 The area was chosen specifically based on the vast water resources and kind climate that were perfect for sustaining life and communities.
 The delta from the many rivers (Ganga, Brahmaputra, Meghna, etc.) created fertile soil for growing crops.
 This encouraged people to migrate to this area and create wealth for themselves.
 The site was dominated by the industries of agriculture and trade.
 Cotton and cloth were the primary exports for the area to be traded out of their port.
 Rice, betel leaf, betel nut, and coconut are other crops that came out of the fertile soil of Bagerhat.